benwiz/sasha/README.md

 ## To Do

-- Maintain the current state of the world (going to see if inmem works, but must create using a module so it's easy to change)
-- Maintain the desired state of the world
+- Update the current state

 - Planning/architecture/design
   - Design UI